 Not all smartphones can do that, actually.
 To make NFC work you will need a smartphone that supports the Quick Tap technology and has an NFC chip in it.
 The m-payment service will also have to be enabled with one of the mobile operators that offer this service and a bank at which you have an open account.

-ABI researches forecast that by 2015 the total revenue from mobile commerce will amount to 163 billion, while the share of mobile payments will increase to 12 per cent of all electronic commerce proceeds.
+ABI researches forecast that by 2015 the total revenue from mobile commerce will amount to 163 billion, while the share of mobile payments will increase to 12 percent of all electronic commerce proceeds.

 In the nearest future, all mobile and smartphones will introduce the NFC chip in them, including iPhones, BlackBerry as well as Android, Symbian, and Windows Phone.
-According to the Forrester, by the end of 2011 50 million smartphones with NFC-chips and apps will be issued in the United States.
+According to Forrester, by the end of 2011 50 million smartphones with NFC-chips and apps will be issued in the United States.

 World’s technology giants like Google, Cisco, and Apple have recently presented their own developments as regards contactless payments solutions.
-With respect to Google these are chips working with Symbian and Android OS.
+With respect to Google, these are chips working with Symbian and Android OS.
 To deliver this service, Google partnered with Sprint Nextel mobile service provider promising its subscribers to be able to use NFC to shop and take advantage of automatic discounts.
-So far there are only 2 devices in US that support NFC Nexus S and Nokia C7, and specifically with Android there is only the first one.
+So far there are only 2 devices in the US that support NFC Nexus S and Nokia C7, and specifically with Android, there is only the first one.